MichiganCOG/M-PACT/README.md

 --numGpus           Number of GPUs to train on (Not yet implemented)

---train             1 or 0 whether this is a training or testing run
+--train             0 or 1 whether to set up model in testing or training format (default 0)

---load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to train from random initialized weights
+--load              1 or 0 whether to use the current trained checkpoints with the same experiment_name or to test from default weights

---size              Size of the input frame (224 for ResNet50 and VGG16)
+--size              Size of the input frame into network, sets both height and width (224 for ResNet, I3D, TSN and 112 for C3D)

 --inputDims         Input dimensions (number of frames to pass into model)

 --outputDims        Output dimensions(number of classes in dataset)

---seqLength         Sequence length to input into lstm (50 for ResNet50 and VGG16)
+--seqLength         Sequence length when output from model (50 for ResNet50, 250 for TSN, 1 for I3D and C3D)

+--modelAlpha        Resampling factor constant value resampling or initializing other resampling strategies maininly during training, optional.

+--inputAlpha        Resampling factor for constant value resampling of input video, used mainly for testing models.

 --expName           Experiment name